Ruulian/writeups/qualif-ec2-2022-esaip/my_first_treasure/README.md

 Here is my writeup of first web challenge from a private CTF.
 (Challenge by Mizu)

+Task: Searching for some rupees, Link found a website that is hiding a treasure.
+Find a way to open it!

 ## First look

 Firstly, we have a little brief page.